dvalle22/Mel-Danilo-Cody/docs/schema/create-schema.md

     ![MySQL Workbench run query result](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/execute-query-result.png?raw=true)

     Your schema has been created.
 However, it has not showed up in the Schemas tab.
-Therefore, we need to reset the Schemas tab.
+Therefore, you need to reload the Schemas tab.

 6. Hover your cursor over the Schemas tab.
 Right click and select 'Refresh All'.